Resources for parents:

 At the end of each year we expect the children to have achieved Age Related Expectations (ARE) for their year group.
 Some children will have progressed further and achieved greater depth (GD).
 Children who have gaps in their knowledge receive appropriate support and intervention.

 Since the introduction of the mastery model and the White Rose scheme of work, children have been exposed to a wider range of representations and carefully sequenced learning.
 Most children have become more fluent in using manipulatives and know how to use them to help them to learn maths independently.
-Teacher workload has also reduced as resources and medium-term plans are provided.
+Teacher workload has also reduced as resources and medium-term plans are provided as well as daily Powerpoint slides which detail the daily learning – these serve as the short-term planning.
 Teachers adapt the scheme to suit their class and supplement it with recommended resources.
 Teachers are clear on the small steps needed to ensure a coherent progression.
 Teachers are now more knowledgeable of their curriculum and also of the key areas which help the children to progress to the next stage in their education.

 Membership of the maths hub has enabled the school to access high-quality CPD such as observing teachers from China, and to current research which has enhanced the quality of teaching, for example, learning different ways to teach times tables, or questions to use to promote reasoning.
 It has also enabled staff to network with other schools and compare practice.

-Enrichments activities have encouraged children to see mathematics as a subject which can enable them to create, design and take pleasure in.
-All of the workshops and visits have been well-received by children and staff and has allowed all children to apply mathematics in a real-life context, as well as promote confidence and enthusiasm.
-Some of the trips we usually provide have been suspended, but we hope to introduce them in 2022.
+Enrichment activities have encouraged children to see mathematics as a subject which can enable them to create, design and take pleasure in.
+All of the workshops and visits have been well-received by children and staff, and has allowed all children to apply mathematics in a real-life context, as well as promote confidence and enthusiasm.
+Some of the trips we usually provide were suspended in 2022, but we hope to introduce them in 2023.

 Daily retrieval is developing and teachers have been reminded of this.
-KS1 have begun their mastering number sessions, so children in those classes are securing basic skills to become fluent with number.
+KS1 have run mastering number sessions for one academic year and are pleased with how it is improving children's ability to calculate.
 Time for rehearsal is also developing.
 Teachers are aiming to ensure coverage, but still need to ensure that fluency is developed first.
 Many classes are using TTRS in class and as homework, but this still needs to be embedded within the lesson.